 There is one mono mix minus buss, which is a global buss that any path can contribute to.
-To send a signal to this bus, first assign the chosen path and press the BUSS 1 button in SENDS-ROUTES mode as highlighted in Figure 2.
-Signals can be sent pre/post fade using the buttons to the left.
+To send a signal to this bus, first assign the chosen path and press the ON button in SENDS-ROUTES mode as seen in Figure 2.
+Signals can be sent pre/ post fade using the buttons to the left.